What is the Programme Code (or course code)?

 Can I apply for more than one programme of study and do I have to pay?

 Yes you can apply for related programmes of study without having to pay a second application fee.
-But, if you want to apply for, e.g. the DTP in Environmental Research, and a D.Phil in Mathematics, you would have to apply twice and pay two application fees.
+But, if you want to apply for, e.g. the DTP in Environmental Research, and a D.Phil in Computer Science, you would have to apply twice and pay two application fees.
 The list of related programmes is on the Application Procedures page.